yihui/yihui.org/content/pkg-xfun.md

 ## Print session information

 Since I have never been fully satisfied by the output of `sessionInfo()`, I tweaked it to make it more useful in my use cases.
 For example, it is rarely useful to print out the names of base R packages, or information about the matrix products / BLAS / LAPACK.
-Often times I want additional information in the session information, such as the Pandoc version when **rmarkdown** is used.
+Oftentimes I want additional information in the session information, such as the Pandoc version when **rmarkdown** is used.
 The function `session_info()` tweaks the output of `sessionInfo()`, and makes it possible for other packages to append information in the output of `session_info()`.

 You can choose to print out the versions of only the packages you specify, e.g.,